sanketsaurav/assemblyai-python-sdk/README.md

 The quickstart example transcribes audio using a generic English model.

-In order to retain accuracy with unique word sets, create a custom model.
+In order to boost accuracy and recognize custom words, you can create a custom model.
+You can read more about how custom model work [in the docs](https://docs.assemblyai.com/guides/#custommodels101).

-For this example, we create a model using a **list** of words/sentences found on a wikipedia page.
+For this example, we create a model using the text found on a wikipedia page containing a list of Pokemon characters, so we can recognize Pokemon character names.

 Create the custom model.